-It is worth mentioning that a contract has been signed for the provision of advisory services in risk management with one of the consulting companies identify and assess the major risks surrounding the company as well as strategic and operational risks; Prepare and review risk management policies before they are approved by the Board of Directors;
+It is worth mentioning that a contract has been signed for the provision of advisory services in risk management with Brokapita for management Consulting Company.

 RISK MANAGEMENT COMMITTEE:

 The Risk Management Committee is a specialized risk management committee that is formed and formed by the Board of Directors.